ramkumarrani/udacity-blockchain-projects/project5/README.md

-# Udacity Blockchain Capstone - Ethereum Housing Marketplace Dapp
+# Ethereum Real Estate Marketplace Dapp

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.